AbishekRajVG/SessionTracker_BT/readme.md

 - A slightly better and more modular approach is Defining a class for Session (inheriting from) a class for customer - Let each session object has details per session record in logs. —> Impractical and complex
 - The most obvious way to track enclosing sessions is by using a `Stack`  Data Structure
 - The better way is to have only a single class for Customer
-    - the customer object saves a `session stack` which persists START timestamps in LIFO order
+    - the customer object saves a `session stack` which persists START timestamps in the LIFO order
-    - we then map the earliest END timestamp to the latest START timestamp - essentially pop() from stack
-- Customer class saves `active customer list` and `customer dict` - at the class level.
-Basically all customers should be able to know more about other active customers - for the given scenario.
+    - we then map the earliest END timestamp to the latest START timestamp - essentially pop() from the stack The customer class saves the `active customer list` and `customer dict` at the class level.
+For the given scenario, all customers should be able to learn more about other active customers.
-- HH:MM:SS time to epoch timestamps - easier to calculate the time difference in seconds
+- `HH:MM:SS` time to epoch timestamps - easier to calculate the time difference in seconds

 ---